Outcomes

 Your journey will typically start with an appointment at one of our outpatient clinics.
 You can see us any week on Mondays, Tuesdays and Wednesdays.
 If these days aren’t convenient, don’t worry.
 Simply get in contact and we’ll do our best to work around your needs.

-Clinics are held at the Platinum Medical Centre (The Wellington Hospital) and the Diagnostic Centre at 16 Devonshire Street (The Harley Street Clinic).
+Clinics are held at The Wellington Hospital Outpatients and the Devonshire Diagnostic Centre at 16 Devonshire Street (part of The Harley Street Clinic).
 We also offer clinics at the Nuffield in Coventry for patients from the Midland area.

 Diagnostic tests